v1ctorio/VibinOS/README.md

-## ISO Builder
+## VibinOS

-This ISO builder is fork of the good work from the elementary crew.
-Many thanks to the devs there https://github.com/elementary/os
+This distro is made with the amazing tool called iso-builder made by the Ubuntu Budgie team, it is intended to look and feel like Windows 95.
+Giving that sort of webcore aesthetic feeling.

 ## Building Locally

-As ubuntu cinnamon-remix is built with the Debian version of `live-build`, not the Ubuntu patched version, it's easiest to build an iso in a Debian VM or container.
+As ubuntu VibinOS is built with the Debian version of `live-build`, not the Ubuntu patched version, it's easiest to build an iso in a Debian VM or container.
 This prevents messing up your host system too.

 The following example uses Docker and assumes you have Docker correctly installed and set up: